BaselWaelBadran/DEPI-Graduation-Project/README.md

 ## Dataset
 - The dataset consists of dermoscopic images of skin lesions, organized in the `melanoma_cancer_dataset/`, `melanoma_cancer_dataset_split/`, and `melanoma_cancer_dataset_combined/` directories.
-- The original dataset archive is provided as `melanoma_cancer_dataset.rar`.
 - Preprocessing and splitting scripts are included in the notebooks and `src/` directory.

 ## Project Structure